RecursiveCarrot/readr-repo/README.md

   * Read through the preparatory materials.
   * Provide us your travel itinerary and requirements.
   * Set up your your computer.
+  * Download the data required for the labs.
+Pick at random from [link](https://cloudstor.aarnet.edu.au/plus/s/YI6JG24vEFnmAwd).

 Over the next couple of weeks I will be compiling a reference of computing resources and tools.
 If you are interested keep an eye on this site.
 --- Prithvi